lucasvalenca1/lucasvalenca1/README.md

 ## 💼 Experience

 -**Full-stack Development**: Building comprehensive web applications from front-end to back-end
-- **E-commerce:**: Developing robust online stores with complex Business Intelligence integrations -**Data Analytics:**: Implementing data-driven solutions for e-commerce platforms -**Cloud Deployment:**: Experience with AWS and Google Cloud for application deployment
+- **E-commerce**: Developing robust online stores with complex Business Intelligence integrations
+- **Data Analytics**: Implementing data-driven solutions for e-commerce platforms
+- **Cloud Deployment**: Experience with AWS and Google Cloud for application deployment

   - **Software Development:** Used to have my own saas and Machine Learning script for ecommerce using Tensorflow, I'm willing to build a software from zero.